Acceptable Use Policy

 Additional Policy Guidelines for College Employees

 Employees are required to maintain a 15+ character password.
-Employees are prohibited from writing this password down or storing in any manner that is insecure.
+Employees are required to store passwords in a secure manner.

 Employees with any device, including but not limited to cell phones, College owned or personally owned, that access College information without additional authentication/login, are required to protect that information through the use of a password or pin before that information may be accessed.